USAIGC/IAIGC WARRIOR PROGRAM

 Mobile Ninja Courses: Our mobile courses are designed as a standalone business model.
 Our completely modular system is made from lightweight aluminum and designed with quick setup and breakdown.

-Kids Ninja Courses: Adventure Solutions can design a custom kids course with age appropriate challenges.
+Kids Ninja Courses: Adventure Solutions (another USAIGC resource and possible equipment provider can design a custom kids course with age appropriate challenges.
 Many of our activities and play structures are adjustable allowing the operator to tweak the difficulty level onsite.